Our 4-H year is just getting started! If you’d like more information on joining the club, please contact us to get on

 Now is a time when the skills and leadership 4-H members develop are more relevant than ever.
-While we cannot participate in community service activities the way we normally do, there are many needs we can help with.
-Check our community service page for ways to help with mask making food pantries, and senior care.
+Check our community service page for all of the ways we give back to our community in 4-H!
+We will be updating this list with new projects soon!

 What is 4-H?